akk312000/Movie-Recommender/README.md

-A simple movie recommender website that recommends movies similar to queried movie , build using HTML,CSS, Javascript,Node.js,Express.js and EJS.
+A simple movie recommender website that recommends movies similar to queried movie , build using HTML,CSS, Javascript ,Node.js ,Express.js and EJS.

 For Live Demo Go To - https://polar-chamber-42608.herokuapp.com/